 7. “The au-naturale” – This boy has committed himself to an eco-friendly lifestyle, meaning he shaves once every two weeks and refuses to use deodorant.
-His hands are stained with soil from planting trees before class and he emits a natural, “earthy” scent.
-Sweat begins to dampen his hemp shirt.
+His hands are stained with soil from planting trees before class and he emits a natural…let’s call it “earthy” scent.
+Sweat begins to dampen his hemp shirt, if he wears one.
 You hold your breath and vow to submit an anonymous submission to the suggestion box after class.

 8. “The talker” – This woman turns to you in Downward Dog and begins to tell you about the day she’s had.
 Can you believe she was late for work in the morning because her kids didn’t want to eat breakfast?
 She sneaks in a few words every chance she gets, leaving you feeling like the bad kid in high school who passed notes behind the teacher’s back.

 9. “The latecomer” – The door opens halfway through class and in comes the latecomer.
 She saunters to the front of the room and asks you to move over so she can have some space.
 She then proceeds to slap her mat down loudly and let out a loud sigh as she settles onto her back.
 The teacher smiles at her graciously as she joins the rest of you.
 You feel anything but gracious inside.

 10. “The mat man” – This man needs to place his mat in the exact same spot every single time.
 Much like the hoarder, he will hover anxiously outside the door to ensure that he can rush into the room and place his mat directly in front of the door, for the “best ventilation”.
 You have become accustomed to stepping around him as you enter class.